DrugLib.com — Drug Information Portal

 Pregnancy

-Simvastatin was not teratogenic in rats at doses of 25 mg/kg/day or in rabbits at doses up to 10 mg/kg daily.
-These doses resulted in 3 times (rat) or 3 times (rabbit) the human exposure based on mg/m2 surface area.
-However, in studies with another structurally-related HMG-CoA reductase inhibitor, skeletal malformations were observed in rats and mice.
+Simvastatin was not teratogenic in rats or rabbits at doses (25, 10 mg/kg/day, respectively) that resulted in 3 times the human exposure based on mg/m2 surface area.
+However, in studies with another structurally-related statin, skeletal malformations were observed in rats and mice.

 Nursing Mothers

 It is not known whether simvastatin is excreted in human milk.
-Because a small amount of another drug in this class is excreted in human milk and because of the potential for serious adverse reactions in nursing infants, women taking simvastatin should not nurse their infants (see CONTRAINDICATIONS).
+Because a small amount of another drug in this class is excreted in human milk and because of the potential for serious adverse reactions in nursing infants, women taking simvastatin should not nurse their infants.
+A decision should be made whether to discontinue nursing or discontinue drug, taking into account the importance of the drug to the mother [see Contraindications (4) ].

 Pediatric Use

 Safety and effectiveness of simvastatin in patients 10-17 years of age with heterozygous familial hypercholesterolemia have been evaluated in a controlled clinical trial in adolescent boys and in girls who were at least 1 year post-menarche.
-Patients treated with simvastatin had an adverse experience profile generally similar to that of patients treated with placebo.
+Patients treated with simvastatin had an adverse reaction profile similar to that of patients treated with placebo.
 Doses greater than 40 mg have not been studied in this population.
-In this limited controlled study, there was no detectable effect on growth or sexual maturation in the adolescent boys or girls, or any effect on menstrual cycle length in girls.
-See CLINICAL PHARMACOLOGY, Clinical Studies in Adolescents; ADVERSE REACTIONS, Adolescent Patients; and DOSAGE AND ADMINISTRATION, Adolescents (10-17 years of age) with Heterozygous Familial Hypercholesterolemia.
-Adolescent females should be counseled on appropriate contraceptive methods while on simvastatin therapy (see CONTRAINDICATIONS and PRECAUTIONS, Pregnancy).
+In this limited controlled study, there was no significant effect on growth or sexual maturation in the adolescent boys or girls, or on menstrual cycle length in girls.
+[See Dosage and Administration, Adverse Reactions, Clinical Studies.]
+Adolescent females should be counseled on appropriate contraceptive methods while on simvastatin therapy [see Contraindications and Use in Specific Populations].
 Simvastatin has not been studied in patients younger than 10 years of age, nor in pre-menarchal girls.

 Geriatric Use